 Walkway and Surroundings

-Nestled within a stunning natural landscape, the 1-kilometer walkway at Te Waikoropupu Springs offers an easy and accessible trail for everyone, including those with wheelchairs and buggies.
+Set in a breathtaking landscape, the 1-kilometer walkway at Te Waikoropupu Springs offers an accessible trail for all, including those with wheelchairs or buggies in Golden Bay.

-Interpretative panels at the car park and Whare Matauranga Marae offer insights into the area's ecological and cultural significance.
+Boardwalks and bridges ensure minimal disturbance, while interpretative panels at the car park and Whare Matauranga Marae share ecological insights and cultural stories.

 Frequently Asked Questions